-Com- ment ID Comment Staff Response Name / Organization Submitted ID Add language regarding forest roads.
+Com- ment ID Comment Staff Response Name / Organization Submitted Add language regarding forest roads.
 For notification type, for any individual interested in the status of a example: "The purpose of this chapter is to County COHP timber harvest permit. identify and mitigate, minimize, or eliminate potential impacts from timber harvest and 18.16.020 Purpose: Will add modified language. associated forest roads (which includes but is not limited to ways, lanes, roads or driveways 18.16.070 Standards: The proposed language to the left refers to that are on or used to access forest land) on 'forest roads' maintenance as defined by WAC and regulated by DNR drainage courses and critical areas. for commercial clearing activities associated with 'forest lands'.
-DCD reviews its forest activities permit applications for environmental 18.16.070 Standards impacts, which is often determined by consensus of agency and tribal Add section (f) containing language regarding representatives visiting a proposed site. forest road maintenance to ensure protection of drainages and critical areas.
-It is suggested that 18.16.080 Application for timber harvest permit: Will add modified the County use language in WAC 222-24-052 language. which is currently in place or something that is considered more protective.
-Not including this 18.16.090 Application for conversion option harvest plan: Will add language would make these applications less language. protective than what they are now and would potentially impact Tribal Treaty resources.
+DCD reviews its forest activities permit applications for environmental 18.16.070 Standards impacts, which is often determined by consensus of agency and tribal Add section (f) containing language regarding representatives visiting a proposed site. forest road maintenance to ensure protection of 40.46.000 And live the feet had been been all the William Helder Hills drainages and critical areas.
+It is suggested that 18.16.080 Application for timber harvest permit: Will add modified the County use language in WAC 222-24-052 language. which is currently in place or something that is 10.10.000 Application for conversion patient between plans Will add considered more protective.
+Not including this language would make these applications less 18.16.090 Application for conversion option harvest plan: Will add language. protective than what they are now and would i anguage. potentially impact Tribal Treaty resources. potentially impact mibal freaty resources.
 18.16.080(a) Application for Timber Harvest Permit Text states:"Review of the application and a field visit will be conducted by DCD staff and DNR forester".
 Please add Washington Department of Fish and Wildlife (WDFW) and affected Indian Tribe(s).
 18.16.090(c) Application for Conversion Option Harvest Plan Add site visit language and include appropriate regulatory agencies: Department of Ecology (DOE), WDFW, and affected Indian Tribe(s) if there is a SDAP or SEPA trigger to ensure that